 Although, as a non-morning person, I wasn’t overjoyed at waking up early, waiting out in the crisp winter air was actually quite enjoyable.
 We passed the time looking out for junior wrestlers clad in the traditional kimono and wooden sandals, a sight that is commonplace for Tokyo citizens but quite exciting for a couple of tourists.

 At 8.30, just after we’d gleefully got hold of a pair of tickets, a drummer atop the stadium’s turret began to beat out a tune, heralding the start of that day’s tournament.

-Until lunchtime only junior wrestlers compete and although they are equally photogenic to the traveller’s eye, they fail to pull in much of a crowd.
+Until lunchtime, only junior wrestlers compete and although they are equally photogenic to the traveler’s eye, they fail to pull in much of a crowd.